jericirenej/batch-rename/README.md

 ## How to run
+Clone the repo, then run `npm install`.
-The script can be used in one of the following ways:
+Afterwards, the script can be used in one of the following ways:
 - Inside the project folder:
   - Run `npm run dev` to transpile TypeScript to JavaScript
   - Run `node dist/index.js` with appropriate options.